andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/pick-a-delegate-clean-view-controllers-in-swift.md

   - View Controllers

 ---
-The delegation pattern is ubiquitous in iOS development – the pattern is&nbsp;a &#8220;<a title="Cocoa Core Competencies" href="https://developer.apple.com/library/ios/documentation/general/conceptual/DevPedia-CocoaCore/Delegation.html" target="_blank">core competency</a>&#8221; for developing in Cocoa, and if you program with the iOS SDK for any length of time and you'll end up writing some code that&nbsp;resembles&nbsp;`someInstance.delegate = someDelegate`.
+The delegation pattern is ubiquitous in iOS development – the pattern is&nbsp;a "<a title="Cocoa Core Competencies" href="https://developer.apple.com/library/ios/documentation/general/conceptual/DevPedia-CocoaCore/Delegation.html" target="_blank">core competency</a>&#8221; for developing in Cocoa, and if you program with the iOS SDK for any length of time and you'll end up writing some code that&nbsp;resembles&nbsp;`someInstance.delegate = someDelegate`.

 One of the toughest things that I've experienced is choosing what `someDelegate`&nbsp;is. &nbsp;All too often, a&nbsp;View Controller ends up being assigned the responsibility of&nbsp;being the delegate for _everything_ in its hierarchy. &nbsp;My question is: &nbsp;Is there a cleaner way?

-Let's pick up on the example I proposed in my [recent post about sending e-mails in-app][1]. &nbsp;For &#8220;quick and dirty&#8221; pragmatism, I just crammed everything into the View Controller with the promise of coming back and (hopefully) showing a cleaner way. &nbsp;<a title="Send Email In-App – Using MFMailComposeViewController with Swift" href="http://www.andrewcbancroft.com/2014/08/25/send-email-in-app-using-mfmailcomposeviewcontroller-with-swift#//acbref-MFMailComposeViewControllerExample" target="_blank">Here is a quick link to&nbsp;example posed before</a>&nbsp;if you'd like to review it before proceeding.
+Let's pick up on the example I proposed in my [recent post about sending e-mails in-app][1]. &nbsp;For "quick and dirty&#8221; pragmatism, I just crammed everything into the View Controller with the promise of coming back and (hopefully) showing a cleaner way. &nbsp;<a title="Send Email In-App – Using MFMailComposeViewController with Swift" href="http://www.andrewcbancroft.com/2014/08/25/send-email-in-app-using-mfmailcomposeviewcontroller-with-swift#//acbref-MFMailComposeViewControllerExample" target="_blank">Here is a quick link to&nbsp;example posed before</a>&nbsp;if you'd like to review it before proceeding.

 ## _What if&#8230;_